Arman-025/Machine-Learning-and-Neural-Networks-Tutorial/README.md

 # Decision Tree Tutorial:
-Understanding Under-fitting and Over-fitting in Decision Trees The Role of Tree Depth
+# Understanding Under-fitting and Over-fitting in Decision Trees.
+The Role of Tree Depth

 ## Overview